 - Defining a complete and thorough scope of work

-- Working with governmental authorities to secure approvals and entitlements
+- Working alongside governmental authorities to secure approvals and entitlements

-- A methodical bidding process that achieves the highest quality at the lowest price while mitigating the owner’s risk of cost overruns
+- Implementing a methodical bidding process that achieves the highest quality at the most economical price while mitigating the owner’s risk of cost overruns

 Baker Development Corporation’s Asset Maximization Program (AMP) is a viable alternative to a bank that is considering: 1) disposing of a fractured asset at distress values or 2) attempting to act as the developer and directly marketing to the public despite the stigma that a “bank sale” is a “distressed sale.”
 Instead of incurring a sure loss under either scenario or committing additional capital to complete the project by engaging a general contractor who is adverse to the Bank, BDC partners with patient lenders and property owners by stepping in as the intervening developer to provide a) new funds needed to complete the project, b) development expertise, and/or c) prestige needed to re-brand and re-market the property.
 The lender avoids throwing the proverbial “good money after bad,” the stigma associated with a “bank” or “distressed” property is removed and potential for a significantly higher payoff is breathed into the project.

 Here is how the program works: